alichtman/deadbolt/README.md

 <img src="img/deadbolt-header.png" />

-`deadbolt` removes all the complication of encrypting and decrypting files.
+`deadbolt` simplifies encrypting and decrypting files.
+All you need is a password.

 Select a file to encrypt, enter a password, and … that’s it.
-Decrypting the file is as simple as entering the password.
+Decryption is just as easy.

 You can download `deadbolt` for **Mac OS**, **Windows**, or **Linux**.
 Any encrypted file can be shared across these platforms.